 It is not a legal court or a formal arbitrary institution as it is based on the goodwill of the interested parties – IFEAT members who want to avoid formal procedures and are willing to use conciliation to find agreement on a friendly basis using good business practice.

-The IFEAT Conciliation Service consists of a select group of individuals who are experienced and respected members of IFEAT.
-The conciliators, as agreed by parties concerned, will consider the problem and with the information and facts presented by both parties will do their best to propose an appropriate solution.
+Consisting of a select group of individuals, who are experienced and respected members of IFEAT, the Conciliators consider the problem and, with the information and facts provided by both parties, do their best to propose an appropriate solution.

-Fees and Disbursements
+Fees & Disbursements